carrieklc/enviro_viz/README.md

 ** The main data set driving the application uses data from this source.
 Specifically, we considered only domestic water usage statistics with blue and grey water usage combined.

 #### Next Steps / Future Enhancements
-The application could be extended beyond domestic water use to explore water use associated with agriculture - for example, show the potential water savings associated with meat consumption reduction.
+The application could be extended beyond domestic water use to explore water use associated with agriculture - for example, show the effects on water use associated with meat consumption and the cultivation of [avocados](https://www.theguardian.com/commentisfree/2016/aug/12/hispters-handle-unpalatable-truth-avocado-toast) and [almonds](https://www.theguardian.com/business/2014/sep/14/alarm-almond-farmers-drain-california-dry).